commonrover64/Auto-WallpaperSwitcher/README.md

    cd Auto-WallpaperSwitcher

 2. Configure the script:

-  Open wallpaper_changer.sh in your favorite text editor and set:
+  Open auto_wallpaperSwitcher.sh in your favorite text editor and set:

   ```bash
   WALLPAPER_DIR="/path/to/your/images"   # Folder containing wallpapers